Chart Color Schemes

 Two Rocks lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Two Rocks' population, as of November 2025, is approximately 6,432.
-This figure represents a growth of 2,610 people since the 2021 Census, which reported a population of 3,822.
-The increase can be inferred from the estimated resident population of 4,737 in June 2024 and an additional 855 validated new addresses since the Census date.
+As of November 2025, Two Rocks' population is approximately 6,432, reflecting a growth of 2,610 people since the 2021 Census.
+This increase represents a 68.3% rise from the previous population of 3,822.
+The change was inferred from the estimated resident population of 4,737 in June 2024 and an additional 855 validated new addresses since the Census date.
 This results in a population density ratio of 116 persons per square kilometer.
-Two Rocks' growth rate of 68.3% since the 2021 census exceeds the national average of 8.9%.
-Interstate migration contributed approximately 71.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Two Rocks' growth of 68.3% since the 2021 census exceeded the national average of 8.9%.
+Interstate migration contributed approximately 71.3% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch is utilising growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-According to demographic trends, Two Rocks' population is forecasted to increase significantly, with an expected expansion of 1,409 persons by 2041, recording a decrease of 4.5% in total over the 17 years.
+For areas not covered by this data, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 and based on 2022 data.
+Looking ahead, population projections indicate a significant increase for Two Rocks, with an expected growth of 1,409 persons by 2041.
+This reflects an annual estimated resident population (ERP) decline of approximately 4.5% over the 17-year period.

 Frequently Asked Questions - Population